Skip to main content

 How is this different from a general AI audit?

-The AI Operating Audit is the base engagement; it covers governance, throughput, and tool inventory across the firm.
+The Agentic AI Readiness Audit is the base engagement; it covers governance, throughput, and tool inventory across the firm.
 Data sovereignty is one of the four pillars it produces, scoped per jurisdiction.
 This page exists because LPs, regulators, and sophisticated clients increasingly ask the sovereignty question specifically, and HIP scopes the Audit to answer it with primary weight on sovereignty when that is what leadership needs first.

 Do we have to switch every AI vendor?